 The members of the Compensation Committee are Messrs.
-Doddy (elected January 2019), Higginbotham, Ross, Ms. Slotkin (elected September 2019) and Mr. Tanemura, each of whom is independent for purposes of the NYSE corporate governance rules.
+Doddy, Higginbotham, Ross, Ms. Slotkin and Mr. Tanemura, each of whom is independent for purposes of the NYSE corporate governance rules.
 Mr. Ross serves as Chairman.
-The Compensation Committee held one meeting in 2019 and acted on one occasion by written consent.
+The Compensation Committee held one meeting in 2020 and acted on one occasion by written consent.